pbjorklund/pbjorklundblog/content/posts/how-i-get-a-lot-of-work-done-as-a-busy-entrepreneur-and-father.md

 6. **Review and Adjust**: At the end of the week, review how closely your actual week matched your ideal week.
 Make adjustments as needed for the following week.

-I do this for all 24 hours of the day, monday through sunday, and outline how I would distribute my time in the best case scenario between different work areas, sleep, exercise, family time etc.
+I do this plan for all 24 hours of the day, Monday through Sunday, and outline how I would distribute my time in the best case scenario between different work areas, sleep, exercise, family time etc.

 ##### Tools used
 - I just do it in a excel sheet to keep it simple and review it from time to time.
 ## Rounding off
 So there it is.
 My theoretical overview of how to do work (and I guess live a life) that is fulfilling and meaningful to me.
 Next time we will go into how I use [Obsidian](https://www.obsidian.md) alongside Agile principles to actually do the things we talked about in this article.